phpandroidgladiator/todoist-api/source/includes/_introduction.md

 callbackFunction({ JSON data here });
 ```

-Todoist API support [JSONP](http://en.wikipedia.org/wiki/JSONP) which allows you to get around the cross-domain policy and to request data from Todoist in the browser environemnt.
+The Todoist API supports [JSONP](http://en.wikipedia.org/wiki/JSONP) which allows you to get around the cross-domain policy and to request data from Todoist in the browser environment.

 ## Overview